vasco-data-security/drupal-mydigipass/README.md

   http://drupal.org/project/issues/mydigipass

--- REQUIREMENTS --
+# REQUIREMENTS #

 This module does not rely on other modules.
 However, the webserver on which the Drupal website is hosted must be able to make connections to the MYDIGIPASS.COM service on the Internet.
-If you don't know whether your webserver can make such connections, a "Test connectivity" button has been foreseen in the module's administration pages which allow to check whether it is possible to make connections to MYDIGIPASS.COM or not.
+If you don't know whether your webserver can make such connections, a "Test connectivity" button has been foreseen in the module's administration pages which allows to check whether it is possible to make connections to MYDIGIPASS.COM or not.
 In order to connect to MYDIGIPASS.COM, the module uses the same functionality as used by Drupal to check for updates.